symbioticfi/relay-contracts/docs/autogen/src/src/modules/voting-power/extensions/OperatorVaults.sol/abstract.OperatorVaults.md

 Unregisters the operator vault.

-The caller must have the needed permission.
+The caller must be the operator of the vault.

 ```solidity